 In order to identify the common skills required across sectors, primary and secondary data was collected and analyzed.
 As part of the research, a desk review was conducted by using various literatures available on skills development and previous sector studies commissioned by PSDF.
-Publications from State Bank of Pakistan, Pakistan Bureau of Statistics and Government of Punjab's Stats Division were also consulted.
-Moreover, the analysis was informed by interviews and consultations with more than 35 stakeholders from various manufacturing and export sector associations in by sector was also carried out.
-The intent of this exercise was to quantifiably assess sectors offering maximum growth and employment opportunities going forward.
-The framework deployed for shortlisting of sectors is cognizant of this need.
-Rather than simply reviewing baseline number for exports by sector, a growth diagnostic derived from the Revealed Comparative Advantage (RCA) methodology is applied to identify sectors that carry most potential.
+Publications from State Bank of Pakistan, Pakistan Bureau of Statistics and Government of Punjab's Bureau of Statistics were also consulted.
+Moreover, the analysis was informed by interviews and consultations with more than 35 stakeholders from various manufacturing and